 After his first interview with Mrs. Fisher that winter, Davids had concluded that there was nothing remarkable about her time at Eliada or her life after the orphanage.
 That is, her story seemed fairly tame compared to the drama and action of some of Eliada’s other alumni.
 The circle of the brothers and sisters was (and still is) extremely small, and some of them, whose poignant histories Davids was following, hinted that Beth Fisher had a bigger story.
 “I realized afterwards that she wasn’t telling me everything,” Davids said.

-So seven months after their first meeting, Davids returned to Mrs. Fisher’s apartment and asked her again.
+So eight months after their first meeting, Davids returned to Mrs. Fisher’s apartment and asked her again.
 Only then, over pan-fried chicken, collard greens, mashed potatoes and cherry cobbler, did she tell Davids the story of that day she became an orphan.

 Her father, shortly returned from a stint at Dorothea Dix Mental Hospital in Raleigh, N.C., snapped on that December evening in 1922.
 With the rest of the family looking on, and for whatever reason he might have imagined, he killed his wife and his four-year-old daughter.
 The authorities found the four remaining children on the roof of their house, huddled around their father, who still held the shotgun in one hand.
 Cradled in his other arm was Beth, who was only seven months old.